palenske/palenske/README.md

 I like music :guitar:
 I like nature :herb:
+I like skateboard :skateboard:
 I like games :video_game:

-Have a great day! ever! :grin:
+Have a great day! :grin:

 <!---
 palenske/palenske is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.